MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/configure-fci.md

     > -   If you see the correct number of files in the report but the files are not protected, try protecting the files manually by using the [Protect-RMSFile](/powershell/azureinformationprotection/vlatest/protect-rmsfile) cmdlet, to see if any errors are displayed.

 When you have confirmed that these tasks run successfully, you can close File Resource Manager.
 New files are automatically classified and protected when the scheduled tasks run.

+## Action required if you make changes to the Rights Management template

+If you make changes to the Rights Management template that the script references, the computer account that runs the script to protect the files does not automatically get the updated template.
+To do so, in the script, locate the commented out `Get-RMSTemplate -Force` command in the Set-RMSConnection function, and remove the `#` comment character.
+The next time the script runs, the updated template is downloaded.
+To optimize performance so that templates don't download unnecessarily, you can then comment out this line again.

+If the changes to the template are important enough to reprotect the files on the file server, you can do this interactively by running the Protect-RMSFile cmdlet with an account that has the Export or Full Control usage rights for the files.

+Also run this line in the script if you publish a new template that you want to use for FCI, and change the template ID in the argument line for the custom file management task.

 ## Modifying the instructions to selectively protect files
 When you have the preceding instructions working, it's then easy to modify them for a more sophisticated configuration.
 For example, protect files by using the same script but only for files that contain personal identifiable information, and perhaps select a template that has more restrictive rights.